On the CLT for rotations and BV functions: Abstract

 \section{Abstract}

-Let $x \mapsto x+ \alpha$ be a rotation on the circle and let $\varphi$ be a step function.
+Let $x \mapsto x+ \alpha \mod 1$ be a rotation on the circle and let $\varphi$ be a step function.
 We denote by $\varphi_n (x)$ the corresponding ergodic sums $\sum_{j=0}^{n-1} \varphi(x+j \alpha)$.
-Under an assumption on $\alpha$, for example when $\alpha$ has bounded partial quotients, and a Diophantine condition on the discontinuity points of $\varphi$, we show that $\varphi_n/\|\varphi_n\|_2$ is asymptotically Gaussian for $n$ in a set of density 1.
-An important point is the control of the variance $\|\varphi_n\|_2^2$ for $n$ belonging to a large set of integers.
-When $\alpha$ is a quadratic irrational, this information can be improved.
-The method is based on decorrelation inequalities for the ergodic sums taken at times $q_k$, where the $q_k$'s are the denominators of $\alpha$.
+For a class of irrational rotations (containing the class with bounded partial quotients) and under a Diophantine condition on the discontinuity points of $\varphi$, we show that $\varphi_n/\|\varphi_n\|_2$ is asymptotically Gaussian for $n$ in a set of density 1.
+The proof is based on decorrelation inequalities for the ergodic sums taken at times $q_k$, where $(q_k)$ is the sequence of denominators of $\alpha$.
+Another important point is the control of the variance $\|\varphi_n\|_2^2$ for $n$ belonging to a large set of integers.
+When $\alpha$ is a quadratic irrational, the size of this set can be precisely estimated.